xizon/Uix-Shortcodes/README.md

 ##### = 1.6.2 (July 7, 2018) =

 * Fix: Fixed issue where color picker does not display.
-* Tweak: Compatible with Gutenberg, the "Uix Shortcodes Attributes" settings can be found in the Extended Settings section with the Gutenberg block editor.
+* Tweak: Compatible with Gutenberg, we should now be able to see our block in the Add Block menu.